guptam/kylo-docs-test/EnableRangerAuthorizationGuide.rst

 Optional: Delete/Disable HDFS/HIVE Global Policy.
 =================================================

-If your are using HDP sandbox then remove all HDFS/HIVE global policy.
+If you are using HDP sandbox then remove all HDFS/HIVE global policy.

-Disable HDFS Policy.
+Disable the HDFS Policy.

 |image1|

-Disable HIVE policy
+Disable the HIVE policy.

 |image2|

-Create NIFI Super User Policy in Hive.
+Create NiFi Super User Policy in Hive.
 ======================================

-1. Login to Ranger UI
+1. Login to Ranger UI.

 2. Select Hive Repository.